kernoelpanic/PurePyECC/README.txt

 PurePyECC
 =========

-PurePyECC provides basic ECC arithmetic over binary curves written in pure python.
+PurePyECC should help you to learn the basics of ECC arithmetic over binary curves.
+Therefore, it was written in pure python and has no external dependencies other than python 2.7.

 The implementation should help people to understand the basics of elliptic curve cryptography over binary curves by providing a simple example.
-The implementation is not optimized for performance or a high level of security!
+So this code is for learning purposes only.
+The implementation is not optimized for performance or security!

 At the moment only the NIST K-283 curve is supported.